HL7/smart-app-launch/input/pages/example-brands.md

 * EHR1: "Patient Gateway" for adult patients to help them connect with providers, manage appointments and refill prescriptions.
 * EHR2: "Pediatrics", a patient portal where parents can access their child's information.

-The configuration below establishes a single Organiztion for ExampleHospital, with a portal for pediatrics and a portal for adult care, each associated with a distinct endpoint.
+The configuration below establishes a single Organization for ExampleHospital, with a portal for pediatrics and a portal for adult care, each associated with a distinct endpoint.

 Based on this configuration, a patient app might display the following cards to a user: